 But this isn’t a tale of woe.
 It is about bravery, heroism and moments of surpassing delight.

-Today we spent the day mostly in Rouen a,lovely medieval city.
-And like every other day on our trip so far it rained.
+Today we spent the day mostly in Rouen, a lovely medieval city.
+And like every other day on our trip so far, it rained.
 Hard.
 So we went to the Fine Arts museum that was hosting an incredible Impressionist exhibit.
-I pushed the husband in a wheelchair and we see so much beauty by many masters in paintings that were inspired by the landscapes we are actually seeing around us!
-We also have to schlep through the entire museum twice because their handicap access is limited to two elevators at opposite ends.
+I pushed the husband in a wheelchair and we see so much beauty by so many masters in all the paintings inspired by the landscapes we are actually seeing around us!
+We also have to schlep through the entire museum twice because their handicap access is limited to two elevators at opposite ends of each floor.

-Then after a quick omelet lunch, we try to leave Rouen to get to Caen.
-Try, as in I have to drive my little stick shift up two narrow landings in an underground parking lot.
-And to make it harder still, Someone is trying to enter the garage from top.
-And someone else is trying to get to the second ramp where we are now stuck.
-And neither of them will back up.
+Then, after a quick omelet lunch, we try to leave Rouen to drive to Caen.
+Try, as in I have to drive my little stick shift up two narrow landings in the underground parking lot where we parked.
+And to make it harder still, someone is trying to enter the garage from top.
+And someone else is trying to get to the second ramp where we are now stuck!
+Neither of them will back up.
 I panic.
-I can’t drive up that ramp and I can’t drive Down.
-And miracle of miracles, my man comes through in the clutch!
+I can’t drive up that ramp and I can’t drive back down.
+And then, miracle of miracles, my man comes through in the clutch!
 Literally.

-He gets in driver’s seat of this car he hasn’t yet driven, puts his bad foot on the clutch and perfectly moves our car into a narrow corner so both cars can pass and then he easily drives up the steep ramp and gets us back on the street.
+He gets in driver’s seat of this manual car he hasn’t yet driven, puts his bad foot on the clutch and perfectly moves our car into a narrow corner on the landing so both cars can pass us.
+Then he easily drives up the steep ramp and gets us back on the street.
 He was my hero!
 I could cry with relief.

 After that, our drive to Caen in the heart of Normandy was uneventful except for the sudden blinding downpour when I’m driving at 130 km (80mph) and can’t see a damn thing.
 I nearly lost it with terror but the rain soon slowed again.
 Oh those gods on Olympus were screwing with us again.

 Arrived in gorgeous late daylight to Caen to a nice hotel right on the water.
-Amazing location. and tonight we had our best dinner yet at Le P’tit B , offering modern French cuisine place with pristine local ingredients.
+Amazing location. and tonight we had our best dinner yet at Le P’tit B , offering modern French cuisine with pristine local ingredients.
 I had amazing red mullet and shrimp brochettes.
 The man had oysters, fancy duck and we shared a molten cake.
 We walked there both ways!
-Another great foot forward if you’ll excuse the pun.
+Another great foot forward for us intrepid travellers and please excuse the pun.